xrsrush1/TeamCharlie/README.md

 **b.
 Grabbable Objects:** Here, the player can interact and pick up and throw around certain objects in the scene.
 This is implemented using XR Grab Interactable attached to the objects.

 **c.
 VR Slice:** Here, the player can slice through any sliceable objects using the grabbable sword given.
-These experience ensure user interactivity and immersive experience.
+These experiences ensure user interactivity and immersive experience.

 **Installation:**